TwoFX/EZKey/README.md

 This page is also work in progress, btw.
 I will put a detailed explaination about how to set it up and usde it here once I'm actually done coding it.

+### Upcoming versions
+Features I am currently working on and in which versions they will be released

+* **0.5.3** Text that gets bigger than the key gets dynamically scaled down (This has been an issue especially with the backpace key)
+* **0.6.0** An interactive edit mode that lets the user create and modify keyboard layouts and labels

 ### Setup guide for streamers
 1. Download the ZIP file on the left.
 2. Extract the ZIP.